rogerlward/ossummit2015HOL/exa3/README.md

-##Admin Exercise 2: Quotas
+##Admin Exercise 3: Quotas

-When a multi-tenant PaaS like Cloud Foundry, it's essential that resources be tracked and managed.
+With a multi-tenant PaaS like Cloud Foundry, it's essential that per-user and per-app resources be capped.
 Quota plans are used for this purpose, and are associated with each org to restrict the  various resources available to users in the org.
 The resources that are managed by quotas include: